 However, this does not mean that you are powerless against an employee who reports an alleged violation, act of fraud or abuse of authority.
-At Garcia & Gurney, ALC, we review the facts of the whistle-blower case against you to determine whether it is valid or whether a false claim has been made.
+At Garcia & Gurney, A Law Corporation, we review the facts of the whistle-blower case against you to determine whether it is valid or whether a false claim has been made.
 Additionally, our Pleasanton lawyers are prepared to litigate fiercely to protect your best interests.

 Social media and concerted activity

 Imagine that an employee has made derogatory statements about you, your business or a managing partner on Facebook or Twitter.
-Rather than taking immediate disciplinary action against the employee, you should first consult with an attorney at Garcia & Gurney, ALC in Pleasanton.
-Under the National Labor Relations Act, the employee's statements on social media sites may be considered concerted activity and therefore protected from employer retaliation.
+Rather than taking immediate disciplinary action against the employee, you should first consult with an attorney at Garcia & Gurney, A Law Corporation in Pleasanton.
+Under the National Labor Relations Act, the employee’s statements on social media sites may be considered concerted activity and therefore protected from employer retaliation.
 For the behavior to be considered concerted activity, it must be proven that it was conducted in the authority of, or with, other employees.
-So, if the individuals who posted or responded to the employee's comments were co-workers, they may be protected.
+So, if the individuals who posted or responded to the employee’s comments were co-workers, they may be protected.

 Obtain sound employment law advice in California